 4. SHIFTING TO A NEW FINGER ON THE NEW STRING (FINGER SUBSTITUTION)

 This is a finger substitution to the adjacent string.
-Here the whole hand and arm actually actually changes position by a semitone, tone or minor third and the “old” finger is released during the shift to the new string.
+Here the whole hand (and arm) actually changes position by a semitone, tone or minor third and the “old” finger is released during the shift to the new string.

 5. HAND WARP (CONTORTION) WITH FINGER SQUEEZE ACROSS STRINGS

 The smaller the hand and fingers, the more we will tend to use this technique.
-This is not only because it requires less brute force but also because small fingers actually fit “across” the fingerboard whereas big wide “sausage” fingers don’t.
-Therefore, cellists with small fingers may find it easier to use the “2-finger-squeeze” for fifths in which cellists with large fingers may be quite happy to use just the one finger, squashed flat across the two strings.
+This is not only because the “squeeze” fifth requires less brute force from the hand than the “capo” but also because small fingers actually fit “across” the fingerboard whereas big wide “sausage” fingers don’t.
+Therefore, cellists with small fingers may find it easier to use the “two-finger-squeeze” for fifths in which cellists with large fingers may be quite happy to use just the one finger, squashed flat across the two strings.

 In some passages in double stops however, even the biggest, strongest hands are no solution and this “contortion” is really the only solution (see the following examples taken from the cello repertoire).

 If we take these same passages and transpose them up into the Intermediate or Thumb Regions, we can see that we can use exactly the same “squeezed fifth” technique in the higher regions of the fingerboard.